Rogers Park / West Ridge

 DETAILS:

 This sleek midcentury modern bank building has been reborn as a cultural and community landmark.
-In 2024, the Japanese American Service Committee (JASC) unveiled its new Legacy Center.
-The Center boasts one of the nation’s largest collections on the Japanese American experience, documenting a journey from 19th-century immigration through WWII and beyond.
 Glass walls invite sunlight, warm wood accents echo Japanese design, and exhibits weave stories of resilience and belonging.
+In 2024, the Japanese American Service Committee (JASC) unveiled a newly renovated facility in Chicago’s most diverse neighborhoods - West Ridge.
+JASC boasts one of the nation’s largest archive collections on the Japanese American experience, documenting a journey from 19th-century immigration through WWII and beyond.
 JASC’s "forever home" is where architecture meets history, and where Chicagoans can connect, learn, and celebrate together.
 JASC was founded in 1946 to help the 30,000 Japanese Americans resettling in Chicago after WWII incarceration.
 Since then, JASC has evolved into an organization serving people of all backgrounds from a foundation of Japanese American values.
 Today, JASC offers educational programs for children, community and cultural classes for all ages, and essential social services that strengthen families and support older adults.

 VISITOR EXPERIENCE:

 Visitors are welcome to take a self-guided tour.
-JASC staff and volunteer docents will be stationed throughout to share about the building and JASC programs.
-Various Japanese American cultural activities will be available throughout the day.
+JASC staff and volunteers will be stationed to share information about the building and JASC programs.
+Parking is available at the JASC lot (enter on Lincoln Ave) or St. Padre Pio Church parking lot (enter on California Ave).

 Explore the Neighborhood Area